Frequently Asked Questions

 A ketubah is a big investment, and something you will have with you for the rest of your life.
 If you would like to see a sample of a ketubah in person before purchasing it full-size, you can order one here.
 If you order a sample, you will get a $15 credit towards the future purchase of a full-size ketubah.

 There are a couple of things to be aware of when caring for your ketubah.
 Your ketubah is printed on 100% acid-free archival fine art paper or archival-quality stretched canvas using the giclee printing process.
 Because of this, if your ketubah is taken care of properly, it will last a lifetime and beyond.

 Framing - We highly recommend that you frame your fine art paper ketubah using UV glass and that you hang it out of direct sunlight.
 For stretched canvas ketubahs, framing it is not necessary, though we still recommend that it not hang in direct sunlight.
 Here's some more information on framing.

 Humidity - If you have your ketubah professionally framed, it should be safe from standard amounts of humidity.
 Be sure to store it in a dry place before it is framed.
 Also, during the signing ceremony, make sure that no one touches it with damp hands as this can smudge the ink.

-For one of our standard designs, please allow a minimum of 4 weeks to receive your ketubah.
+For one of our standard designs, please allow a minimum of 4 weeks for a print and 6 weeks for a paper cut to receive your ketubah.
 The exact timing will depend on how long it takes for your Rabbi to approve the text, so the more time you give yourself, the better.
 If you're working with artist Adriana Saipe on a custom design, please allow a minimum of 6-8 weeks.